ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT7: Optionally, specify CBOR values to use for abbreviating identifiers of roles in the group or topic (see {{ssec-authorization-request}}).

 * OPT8: Optionally, specify policies for the KDC to perform group rekeying after receiving a Key Renewal Request (see {{new-keys}}).

+* OPT9: Optionally, specify the functionalities implemented at the 'control_path' resource hosted at the Client, including message exchange encoding and other details (see {{gid-post}}).

 # Document Updates # {#sec-document-updates}